-Hush Puppies Brings Its Iconic Mascot Alive With A Larger-Than-Life Installation On Its 65Th Birthday
+Hush Puppies brings its iconic mascot alive with a larger-than-life installation on its 65th Birthday

 Besides this, Bata India organized an invigorating yoga session in the company of furry friends.
 In an event conceptualized to instigate optimism and spread positive vibes, consumers engaged in an invigorating session of yoga surrounded by adorable puppies.

-Hush Puppies offerings and its latest collection are available in Bata stores, exclusive Hush Puppies stores, and on Bata.
+Hush Puppies offerings and its latest collection are available in Bata stores, exclusive Hush Puppies stores, and on Bata.com.

 Legal Disclaimer: